Spritea/DET/index.md

 #### Raw Event Data
 We mount the event-camera CeleX V with high resolution 1280x800 on a car in different locations and record event streams by driving in Wuhan City at different time.
 We record over 5 hours of event stream with a sampling rate of MHz.

-The raw event data is provided here.
+The raw event data is provided at [Mega](https://mega.nz/#F!StJ1UaAI!6FK4BFS7_EKhBE0dJwdaZA).
 Note that it has the binary file format.
 To deal with this data, you need to use specialized software provided by Cele Pixel company.
 The software and API are available [here](https://github.com/CelePixel/CeleX5-MIPI).
 #### Accumulated Images
 We compress the raw event stream along the time dimension with <sup>&Delta;</sup>t = 30 ms. <sup>&Delta;</sup>t denotes the event stream time span that one single image corresponds to.
 Then we get over 150,000 images from raw event stream.
 We carefully choose 5,424 images containing various scenes to label.